stevemcquaid/sysdig-teflon/README.md

     - `kubectl create -f kubernetes-scaler-metrics-api/scaler/horizontalpodautoscaler.yaml`
     - `kubectl describe hpa`

-# Archive
+# Description of system architecture
-  - [ ] Create HPA ingesting the metrics from Teflon
+  - Create HPA ingesting the metrics from Teflon
-  - [ ] Self healing security via falco
+  - Self healing security via falco
-    - [ ] reaper
+    - reaper
       - reap on infection, hpa to expand if under attack
-      - [X] falco -> webhook to reaper api to selectively destroy infected pods
+      - falco -> webhook to reaper api to selectively destroy infected pods
         - simple, known architecture
         - must have parsing logic and alerting definitions
         - implement metrics endpoint via prom / sysdig monitor to show number of falco detections & pod reapings

 # Option A
 You should implement a Kubernetes HPA using metrics coming from Sysdig Monitor.
 Use Sysdig API to get this metrics and implement a custom metrics server and a configurable autoscaler.
 Try to bring this as far as your time allows: